Table of Contents

 tar cf - FILES* | socat STDIN UDP:SERVER_IP_ADDRESS:8000

-Same effect as above, but using socat
+This would achieve the same effect as above, but using socat

 .